Meiroth73/QuizMaster/README.md

 ## Icons:
  Icons used on this site come from [fontawesome](https://fontawesome.com/)

-## Phootos origin:
+## Photos origin:
- Photos used on this website come from google images, pixabay.com, istockphoto.com and are user only for the visual aestetic of the website
+ Photos used on this website come from google images, [pixabay](https://pixabay.com/), istockphoto.com and are user only for the visual aestetic of the website